ethereum/ethereum-org-website/src/content/about/index.md

 # About ethereum.org {#about-ethereumorg}

 ethereum.org is a public, open-source resource for the Ethereum community that anyone can contribute to.
-We have a small team dedicated to maintaining and developing the site which is funded by the [Ethereum Foundation](/foundation/).
+We have a small core team dedicated to maintaining and developing the site with contributions from thousands of community members across the globe.

 ## A note on names {#a-note-on-names}